STRAPPing Down Regulatory Space with Investment Arbitration: A New Breed of International SLAPPs

 Crisis and Complicity: An Analysis of U.S. Support for Saudi Coalition Airstrikes Under the Law of Aiding and Abetting (Alleged) War Crimes

 The Georgetown Journal of International Law is one of the top resources for scholars and practitioners in the field of international law.

-Formerly known as Law and Policy in International Business, the Journal publishes an annual review and commentary on the U.S. Court of International Trade in the fall.
-In the final three issues of each volume, the Journal publishes a diverse range of material in the fields of public international law, private international law, transnational law, foreign relations law, and comparative law.
+The Journal publishes an annual review and commentary on the U.S. Court of International Trade in the fall, which marks the beginning of each new volume.
+In the remaining three issues of the volume, the Journal publishes a diverse range of material in the fields of public international law, private international law, transnational law, foreign relations law, and comparative law.

-In addition to its publications, the Journal sponsors an annual symposium on a topic of current prominence; recent topics have included Economic Sanctions, Corporate Responsibility and the Alien Tort Statute, International Cyberlaw, and Sovereign Wealth Funds.
+In addition to its in print publications, the Journal also accepts submissions to its blog and sponsors a bi-annual symposium on a topic of current prominence; recent topics have included Economic Sanctions, Corporate Responsibility and the Alien Tort Statute, International Cyberlaw, and Sovereign Wealth Funds.